pepicrft/rssletter/README.md

-# RSSLetter
+# RSSLetter ✉️

-A service that turns newsletter subscriptions into RSS feeds.
+An open-source service that aggregates newsletters providing a single RSS feed.

 ## Services